-Oncor is an electric transmission and distribution utility regulated by the PUCT.
-Oncor constructs, owns, and operates many of the transmission and distribution lines that move electric power between points of the electric transmission and distribution system, connecting electric power producers with electric power consumers.
-Oncor does not own power plants or buy or sell electric power.
-TXU Energy and Luminant are not the same company as, or affiliated with, Oncor.
-Oncor is not the same company as, and is not affiliated with, TXU Energy or Luminant.
+Oncor is an electric transmission and distribution utility regulated by the Public Utility Commission of Texas (PUCT or the Commission).
+Oncor constructs, owns, and operates electric transmission and distribution lines that move electric power across the state, connecting electric power generators with electric power consumers.
+Oncor is not the same company as, nor affiliated with, TXU Energy or Luminant.